logicly-au/docs.iar-dst.online/level-of-care/level-of-care-1.rst

 Other clinical interventions that may be required
 ---------------------------------------------------

-   * lifestyle interventions (e.g., nutrition, sleep, exercise, meaningful social connections)
+   * lifestyle interventions (e.g., nutrition, sleep, exercise, meaningful social connections), and

-   * group work
+   * group work.

 Support services